adobe/aepsdk-roku/Documentation/api-reference.md

 - `@param [optional] callback as function(context, result) : handle Edge response`
 - `@param [optional] context as dynamic : context to be passed to the callback function`

->  This function will automatically add an identity property, the Experience Cloud Identifier (ECID), to each Edge network request.
-The Roku SDK will generate the ECID by default and send it out with the client provided XDM data within the Experience event's `XDM IdentityMap`.
+>  This function will automatically add an identity property, the Experience Cloud Identifier (ECID), to each Edge network request within the Experience event's `XDM IdentityMap`.

 ##### Example 1